richelbilderbeek/teaching/docs/who_is_richel/README.md

 ???- question "Why do 'cold calling'?"

+    There are multiple reasons:

-    Because it ensures the whole class is active (and not just the ones that are used to raising their hands) `[Bell, 2020][Eddy et al, 2015]`.
+    - **Active teaching**: Cold calling ensures the whole class is active (and not just the ones that are used to raising their hands) `[Bell, 2020][Eddy et al, 2015]`
+    - **Inclusivity**: Even in classes with around 50% women, only around 13% of all learner-to-teacher interactions are started by women `[Ballen et al, 2018]`.
+To include half of the learners, the teacher has no other option that to take the initiative here

     Some learners really like it `[3]` and some really don't `[4]`.